US gasoline production

-US gasoline production decreased from ~10.248 million barrels per day (or MMbpd) in the week ended August 14 to 9.782 MMbpd in the week ended August 21.
-Gasoline production averaged 10.002 MMbpd over the four weeks ended August 21.
-That’s ~5.4% higher than the ~9.486 MMbpd average over the corresponding period last year.
-Compared to the four weeks ended August 14, four-week average supplies increased ~0.3%.
+US gasoline production rose from ~9.3 MMbpd (million barrels per day) in the week ended October 2, 2015, to 9.6 MMbpd in the week ended October 9.
+Gasoline production averaged 9.5 MMbpd over the four weeks ended October 9.
+That is ~5% higher than the ~9.1 MMbpd average over the same period last year.
+Compared to the four weeks ended October 2, the four-week average rose ~1%.

 US gasoline demand

-According to the report, “The effects of employment growth and lower gasoline prices outweigh increases in vehicle fleet efficiency.”
-However, the STEO forecasts that consumption will remain flat in 2016 owing to a long-term trend toward more efficient vehicles, which will offset the impact of sustained economic growth.
+However, the STEO report forecasts that consumption will remain flat in 2016 due to a long-term trend toward more efficient vehicles, which will offset the impact of sustained economic growth.

 Increased long-term gasoline consumption would be bullish for gasoline prices in the long term.
-Assuming crude oil prices (USO) remain relatively subdued, this would be positive for refiners such as Marathon Petroleum (MPC), Phillips 66 (PSX), and Valero Energy (VLO).
-These companies make up ~9% of the Energy Select Sector SPDR ETF (XLE).
-Increased consumption is also positive for midstream MLPs such as MPLX LP (MPLX), Phillips 66 Partners (PSXP), and Valero Energy Partners (VLP) if their refining parents decide to ramp up gasoline production due to higher prices.
-These MLPs’ revenues are driven by the volumes that they transport.
+Assuming crude oil prices (USO) remain relatively subdued, this would be positive for refiners such as Marathon Petroleum (MPC), Phillips 66 (PSX), Tesoro (TSO), and Valero Energy (VLO).
+These companies account for ~9% of the Vanguard Energy ETF (VDE).

 In the next part of this series, we’ll look at the latest trends in distillate inventories.